-This book outlines the subjects which your daughter will undertake in 2025.
+This book outlines the subjects which your daughter will undertake in 2026.
 These are reflective of the Australian Curriculum and current trends in pedagogy.
-Students will study: English, Mathematics, Science, Humanities or Humanities Learning Enhancement (HumLE), The Arts (Music - full year, Drama and Visual Art - one semester each), Religious and Values Education, Health and Physical Education and Digital Design.
-As well as this, your daughter will be able to choose one language from a choice of: French or Chinese (Mandarin).
+Students will study: English, Mathematics, Science, Humanities or Humanities Learning Enhancement (HumLE), The Arts (Music - full year, Drama and Visual Art - one semester each), Religious and Values Education, Health and Physical Education, Digital Design and one language from a choice of: French or Chinese (Mandarin).
 Further, in Form Class time, students will learn various study and organisational techniques through Science of Learning lessons, which will help ease their transition to Secondary School.